OluwakejiOnabajo/OnabajoOluwakeji/README.md

-- 👋 Hi, I’m Onabajo Oluwakeji, I'm a Nigerian, a full stack developer.
+- 👋 Hi, I’m Oluwakeji Onabajo, I'm a Nigerian, a full stack developer.
 - 👀 I’m interested in learning new and improving
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning technologies
 - 💞️ I’m looking to collaborate on any web project to learn and contribute to open source
 - 📫 How to reach me
 - Twitter <a href="https://twitter.com/MasterOluwakeji">@MasterOluwakeji</a>